By Nan Price, Content Manager MetroHartford Alliance

 Caption: John Turgeon (left) with Yard Goats Owner Josh Solomon (Photo credit: Allegra Anderson Photography)

-Meet the next in our series, John Turgeon, Partner at CohnReznick.
+Meet John Turgeon, Partner at CohnReznick.

 WHY HARTFORD?
 WHAT BROUGHT YOU HERE?